 Acknowledgements

-We are grateful to Deborah Wentworth, Ken Komatsu and Kristen Herrick for their assistance with data access, and to Trevor Bedford for assistance accessing and interpreting antigenic distance data from Nextstrain.
+We are grateful to Ken Komatsu and Kristen Herrick for their assistance with data access, and to Trevor Bedford for assistance accessing and interpreting antigenic distance data from Nextstrain.
 We thank Lone Simonsen, and the Cobey lab, especially Phil Arevalo for helpful discussions.
 KG was supported by the National Institutes of Health (F31AI134017, T32-GM008185).
 JLS was supported by NSF grants OCE-1335657 and DEB-1557022, SERDP RC-2635, and DARPA PREEMPT D18AC00031.
 The content of the information does not necessarily reflect the position or the policy of the U.S. government, and no official endorsement should be inferred.

 Competing interests